CynthiaMKroeger/nonparametric/manuscript_materials_2019/manuscript_materials_2019_description.md

 **File name for simulation code (2):** manuscript\_materials\_2019\_code\_simulation\_2

-This file contains the code used to generate the simulation varying the maximum standard error, k from 1 to 9, fixing the number of group, g as 5
+This file contains the code used to generate the simulation varying the maximum standard error, k from 1 to 9, fixing the number of group, g as 5, fixing the sample size (40:40)

 Author: Dr. Keisuke Ejima